Cardioversion for Atrial Fibrillation

 People with A-Fib often ask, “How often can I be Electrical Cardioverted?
 Does it ever become counterproductive or dangerous?”
 Right now we just don’t know the answer to this question.
 (Former Senator and NBA basketball player Bill Bradley had three successful Electrical Cardioversions from 1996-1998 without any apparent ill effects.
 5 The author has heard of an A-Fib patient who received an Electrical Cardioversion once a month for a year without any apparent problems.)

 Don’t let this type of video frighten you, or the emergency room scenes in TV shows.
 It may look and sound traumatic, but Electrical Cardioversion is in fact non-invasive and is one of the easiest and safest short term treatments available for A-Fib.

-In a Personal Experiences story, Kris tells of accidentally being awake during an electrical cardioversion (see story #37 Personal Experiences).
+In a Personal Experiences story, Kris tells of accidentally being awake during an electrical cardioversion (see Personal Experiences story #37).
 According to Kris, the shock is relatively mild compared to what you often see portrayed in medical dramas on TV.

-VIDEO 3: To watch an actual Electrical Cardioversion see the “Me Being Cardioverted” posted by reddy321 on YouTube.
+VIDEO 3: Watch an actual Electrical Cardioversion recorded at the patient’s request: “Me Being Cardioverted” posted by reddy321.
 6 But be advised: the patient in this video is partially awake (this is not the norm).
-This video is a bit disturbing to watch (but not dangerous or painful for the patient).
+This video is a bit unsettling to watch (but not dangerous or painful for the patient).

 - Haines, D. “Atrial Fibrillation: New Approaches in Management.”
 Un. of Virginia multi-media presentation, 1999, p.2. http://www.a-fib.com/HainesUnOfVirginiaAtrialFibrillation.htm↵